Pecorino Romano Cheese: History, Information, Interesting Facts

-What is Pecorino?
+What is Pecorino Romano cheese?

 ‘Pecorino’ is a type of Italian hard cheese made from sheep’s milk: an ingredient that makes it particularly tasty.
 The origins of this dairy specialty are very ancient and can be generally located in the Mediterranean area.
 There are many types of Pecorino: while sharing the same name, each of them stands out for its particular flavor.

-The history of Pecorino.
+The history of Pecorino Romano cheese.

-‘Pecorino’ should be counted among the most ancient cheeses.
+Colummella.‘Pecorino’ should be counted among the most ancient cheeses.
 According to many scholars, its birth could date back to a historical period prior to the Classical Age.

 We know for sure that it was much appreciated by the Romans: many are, in fact, the references to this specialty in the works of some of the most famous writers of the time, such as Columella (*1) who, in his ‘De Re Rustica’, accurately describes its preparation procedure.
 On a related note, it’s interesting to remember that the legions made extensive use of this dairy product, taking advantage of the features that made it particularly suitable for the needs of an army (*2), namely its nutritional value, portability and long conservation.